Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Appendix

 \subsection{ResNet is not dominated by individual units}

 Some studies \citep{zhou2018revisiting}\citep{bau2020understanding}\citep{bau2018identifying} revealed that each individual unit of DNN has different semantics and matches a diverse set of object concepts.
-As we discussed, the data tracks of plain network zigzag to change their directions frequently, and data representations of ResNet are forward propagated through line-shape tracks approximately.
-Thus, for ResNet, each layer contributes a part to the final transportation without changing the direction of tracks significantly.
+As we discussed, the data tracks of plain network zigzag to change their directions frequently, and data representations of ResNet are approximately forward-propagated through line-shaped tracks.
+Thus, for ResNet, each layer contributes a part to the final transportation without significantly changing the direction of tracks.

 To test the contribution of individual units in the $l$-th layer, we first obtain the most important units corresponding to each class by the average of all the data points in the class.
 Then for each $x$, we set the important units of $x^{(l)}$ to the same as that of $x^{(l-1)}$ to eliminate the effect of the $l$-th layer.
-Experiments show that for ResNet the testing accuracy doesn't change significantly, while the testing accuracy of plain network falls rapidly with the increasing number of eliminated units (Fig. \ref{fig7}).
+Experiments show that the testing accuracy of ResNet doesn't change significantly.
+But that of the plain network decreases rapidly with the increase in the number of eliminated units (Fig. \ref{fig7}).
 This observation confirms our theoretical derivation that ResNet is not dominated by individual units, since it approximates the geodesic curve in the Wasserstein space.